mike-battaglia/learning-php/README.md

   # Question: How do we feel about emojis in comments? 🔴🟢

   // PHP code is enclosed between the opening and closing tags.
+The line below is a closing tag.
 ?>
 ```